 As an editor based in New York City, I've spent years working on books of all shapes and sizes.
-Though I began my career editing erotica alongside Amish romance, my list has grown to include authors of all genres and my experience has led me from big New York publishing houses like HarperCollins to smaller, independent presses like Skyhorse Publishing.
+Though I began my career editing erotica alongside Amish romance, my list has grown to include authors of all genres and my experience has led me from big New York publishing houses like HarperCollins to smaller, independent presses like Crooked Lane Books.
 But no matter where I've landed, I've had the opportunity to discover, mentor, and grow authors and their careers along the way.

-Having edited over one hundred books to date, I've been lucky enough to work with bestselling authors, debut authors, and to help a handful of debut authors become bestselling authors.
+I've been lucky enough to work with bestselling authors, debut authors, and to help a handful of debut authors become bestselling authors.
 I'm comfortable working with many fiction genres, including literary, women's, commercial, and genre--mainly horror, romance, erotica, mystery, suspense, and thrillers.
-As for nonfiction, my list continues to grow, including memoir and narrative nonfiction, specifically those projects that deal with gender issues, pop culture, and history.
+As for nonfiction, I've worked on a variety of memoirs and narrative nonfiction, specifically those projects that deal with gender issues, pop culture, and history.

 The books I've edited have been optioned for film, hit bestseller lists, been reviewed in the New York Times Book Review as well as numerous other trade outlets, and received accolades from professional writing organizations like International Thriller Writers and Romance Writers of America.
 But more importantly, they've found homes on bookshelves, TBR piles, and all-time-favorite lists.
 In short, my books are read, loved, and re-read.